 By analyzing immunophenotypes indicators of the peripheral blood in our studies, compared with the two groups of total T cell, we concluded that the acute ischemic stroke of it was lower than the control group.
-The percentage of total monocyte and absolute number of total monocyte of the acute ischemic group were higher than the control group.3536373839,4041
+The percentage of and absolute number of total monocyte, non-classical monocyte and classical monocyte of the acute ischemic group were higher than the control group in our study.

-Former studies showed that factors that induce IL-10 secretion by activated monocytes can attenuate integrin-mediated monocyte adhesion to endothelial cells and protect after acute stroke.32 Besides, Antje Schmidt and Jan-Kolja Strecker et al demonstrated that targeted monocyte / macrophage subsets had no effect on the prognosis of mice after ischemic stroke, their study didn’t determine that monocytes / macrophages are related therapeutic targets for acute ischemic stroke.42 Danielle Lux et al indicated that NLR and LMR tested at 24 h after endovascular recanalisation therapy may reliably predict 3-month functional outcome.
-NLR and LMR may have utility as an inclusion criterion for future endovascular therapy clinical trials, and also suggest further exploration on modulating immune response to treat AIS.
+Monocytes are a type of leukocytes that play an important role in the post-ischemic inflammation.35 Although only about 5% of white blood cells in peripheral blood are monocytes, these cells, as an important part of the vascular innate immune system, can produce large amounts of inflammatory cytokines.36 Hongbing Liu et al suggested that monocyte-to-high-density lipoprotein ratio (MHR) may be a significant and independent predictor of unfavorable functional outcome in patients with acute ischemic stroke.37 Besides, previous findings suggested that number of monocytes and plasma MCP-1 level could be clinical prognostic biomarkers as early predictors of disease outcome in patients with ischemic stroke.38 Monocytosis may also be an independent risk factor for myocardial infarction and cerebral ischemic disease and the monocyte count is also correlated with the National Institutes of Health Stroke Scale (NIHSS) score in patients with AIS.39,40 Xiaoyu Dong et al indicated that a peripheral monocyte count ≥0.53 × 109/L is an independent prognostic marker on 90-days in patients with acute ischemic stroke treated with rtPA thrombolysis.41 However, their study only examined peripheral blood monocytes, whereas we examined immunophenotype of all monocytes.
+In their study demonstrated that patients in the poor outcome group had a significantly higher monocyte count than those in the good outcome group.
+Consequently, it’s consistent with our results that indicated our research is more scientific and authentic.

+3242

-What’s more, T cells may also affect various non-immunological pathways by interacting with brain-resident immune cells and modulating mechanisms such as neurogenesis and angiogenesis43.
-Therefore the whole amount of T cells are crucial.
-Here we found both the percentage and absolute number of total T cells, are significantly lower (p<0.001) after acute ischemic stroke.
+Furthermore, T cells may also affect various non-immunological pathways by interacting with brain-resident immune cells and modulating mechanisms such as neurogenesis and angiogenesis43.
+Therefore, the whole amount of T cells are crucial.
+In this study, we found both the percentage and absolute number of total T cells are significantly lower (p<0.001) after acute ischemic stroke than the control group.
 In addition, among all the ischemic stroke patients, lower total T cells also leading to lower survival rate, suggesting that T cells are involved in the progression and prognosis of stroke.